bohanhou14/SemStamp/README.md

 ```

 ## Custom Generations
-Please follow the following guides.
+Please read the following guides.

 ## SemStamp
 The high-level pipeline of SemStamp is outlined below